Cmessere/React-Memory/memory/README.md

 I have to admit that figuring out how to implement the game's logic was harder than I thought.
 Needed some trial and error to get it right, but all in all it was fun.

 # Conclusions
-If I had more time I would probably focus on testing.
-I think it's the only real lack thereof.
+To improve I would probably focus on testing.
+I think it's the only real lacking aspect.

-Maybe tweak the style a little, add difficulty levels and maybe other image sets to choose from.
+Maybe tweak the style a little, add difficulty levels and other image sets to choose from.
 There is a lot of potential upgrades that do not require too much effort.

 On a quick note, I decided not to make a generic Dialog on purpose and kept both Dialog separated.

-I would probably test more devices and resolutions if this was not an exercise.
-The Ipad pro specifically has been fickle in the past, and here it was not an exception.
+I would probably test more devices and resolutions if this was meant to go in production.